 ► Topped by Polestar Engineered version

-The Volvo S60 goes on sale in the UK at a particularly exciting time.
-Not only for Volvo, which really is on a roll right now, but also for the executive car sector as a whole, which is awash with interesting and talented cars.
+Volvo eally is on a roll right now, but it needs to be: the executive car sector as a whole is on form, with the likes of the new 3-series and Audi A4 asking Gothenberg some tough questions.
 For Volvo, the S60 arrives pretty much at the end of a particularly busy period of renewal – it's the seventh new model in a little over four years.

 In common with its XC90, S90, V90, XC60 and V60 siblings, the new saloon utilises Volvo's Scalable Product Architecture (SPA).
 Volvo's executive saloon might be the last of the SPA-model line-up to hit the market, which reflects how important the SUV is to company as a whole.
-But don't thnk for a moment that it's not taking this BMW 3-Series/Audi A4 challenger seriously.
-Quite the contrary.
+But don't thnk for a moment that it's dropped the ball with the S60.

 Despite its small model range, Volvo is bullish about the new S60's prospects in the UK.
 The previous model sold around 1000 per year here, and given the new one is much more stylish and on trend, joining the company's most successful ever line-up, it's difficult not to imagine this one doing better.
 The problem for Volvo is that it's up against some talented rivals – not least the left-field choices up against the big-selling class leaders, such as the Alfa Romeo Giulia, Jaguar XE and Lexus ES.

 Volvo S60: looking good…